mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 Through this practical death, what can I feel, practically? ...
 I want to scream. *[He laughs.]* Because there’s nothing left – because after death, I don’t know.
 Even [if I know] what death is, if I participate in death *actually*, I don’t know then what death is, because I am already death.
 Do you understand?
 There is no *I* right in the middle of real death.
 So if I die, actually *nothing* left.
 Why [do] we have to believe in this situation of life and death?
 Why [do] we have to believe in something?
 What is awareness?
 Why is it necessary for us to be aware?
 If it is necessary, what do we mean by awareness?
 That is the question.

 Because even if *I* actually experience enlightenment, *[he laughs,]* when I die, all the enlightenment I have experienced is gone!
 And Zen Center and the people all gone from before me!
-And then I’m always thinking I want to be haunting over the Zen center after my death. *[People laugh, and he laughs with them.]* Watching over all of you, how you [feel about] Zen Center, how you are taking care of Zen Center, how you feel [about] Katagiri, what he has done.
+And then I’m always thinking I want to be haunting over the Zen center after my death. *[People laugh, and he laughs with them.]* Watching all of you, and how you feel [about] Zen Center, how you are taking care of Zen Center, how you feel [about] Katagiri, what he has done.
 Do you want to criticize Katagiri, or do you respect him? *[Laughter.]* If you don’t respect me, I want to haunt you! *[He laughs.]* I always feel in that way. *[He laughs some more.]* Watch out!

-Why is it necessary to be aware of [that]?
-What is that?
+Why is it necessary to be aware?
+What is it?
 Don’t you think this is questionable?

-So finally, what do you have to do?
-Research awareness?
+So finally, what you have to do is what?
+Researching awareness?
 Yes!
-But [in] day-to-day life, what is it?
+But day-to-day life, what is it?
 What do you have to do?
 Should you believe in something?
-Yes, but what is the most important thing you have to do?
-Not only [what] you have to do in the realm of the intellectual world, but [what] you have to do in the vast expanse of the world, something more than the intellectual world.
-That’s what I want to say: what you have to do.
+Yes!
+But what is most important [that] you have to do?
+Not only that you have to do in the realm of the intellectual world, [but that] you have to do in the vast expanse of the world, something more than the intellectual world. *That’s* what I want to say: what you have to do.

 #### 2 27:14

-**Question:** Hojo-san, there are so many references in [traditional practice] to evil karma.
+**Question:** Hojo-san, there are so many references in traditional practice to “evil karma.”
 And when you talk, you’re talking about something much more basic, about acts and deeds that just *are*, and it’s very much broader than [that].
-But then at the very end, almost the last thing you said, when you came back to talk about karma, I thought you said maybe it’s not so good, or something like that.
+But then at the very end, almost the last thing you said, when you came back to talk about karma, I thought you said “maybe it’s not so good,” or something like that.
 What do you mean? [...]

-**Katagiri:** Well, the “not something good [for] your life” which you have understood is just the picture of your life through the intellectual world.
+**Katagiri:** Well, the “not something good” of your life which you have understood is just the picture of your life through the intellectual world.
 Don’t you think so?
-But [in] the overall picture of your life in the dispassionate and imperturbable perspective: what is life?
+But the overall picture of your life in the dispassionate and imperturbable perspective: what is life?
 Is that life is understood only by the intellectual [sense]?
 No, by something more than intellectual.

 So I think karma is not only the bad.
 If you say, “I have bad karma,” that means simultaneously you have good karma too.
 That is the overall picture of karma you use.

 So what is karma? *[He laughs.]* Finally you don’t know.
 Karma is bad, or karma is good?
 Karma is neutral?
-No. It’s vast.
+No. It’s vast!

 I don’t know what karma is.
-But I can feel it practically, deeply.
-[There is] something about karma extending into the past, present, future.
+But I can feel practically, deeply, something about karma extending into the past, present, future.

 #### 2 29:23